Call-for-Code-Home-Evacuee-Support/home-evacuee-support/Frontend/LocalGovernmentPortal/README.md

 * PACKAGE
 * ACTION

-The following values are related to App ID, becuase this appication authenticates a request with App ID.
+The following values are related to App ID, because this application authenticates a request with App ID.

 * TENANT_ID
 * CLIENT_ID